capactio/capact/ocf-spec/0.0.1/README.md

 Type represents an object, such as database, application, but also a simple primitive data, like an IP address.
 The Type needs to be described using JSONSchema specification.

 Type is used in [Interface](#interface) and [Implementation](#implementation) as a description and validation of possible input and output parameters.
-The actual object of Type is called TypeInstance.
+The object, which stores JSON value matching JSON schema from Type, is called TypeInstance.

 The core Types are placed in the `core` directory.
 In the future, core Types will be embedded into the OCH server.